ricamos/DisasterResponsePipeline/README.md

 ## File description <a name="file"></a>

+ETL Pipeline Preparation.ipynb - A jupyter file with an ETL Pipeline Sketch

 process_data.py - A data cleaning pipeline.
 Loads the messages and categories datasets.
 Merges the two datasets.
 Cleans the data and Stores it in a SQLite database.

 train_classifier.py - A machine learning pipeline.
 Loads data from the SQLite database.
 Splits the dataset into training and test sets.
 Builds a text processing and machine learning pipeline.
 Trains and tunes a model using GridSearchCV.
 Outputs results on the test set.
 Exports the final model as a pickle file.